War Related Illness and Injury Study Center

 - Ambient exposure to Particulate Matter (PM2.5 - i.e., poor air quality) may be related to clinically-recognized early pregnancy loss (CREPL).

 - Biomarker studies of inflammatory markers, lipid metabolism and methylation mechanisms for such environmental hazards suggest that chronic inflammation may lead to a cascade of events impacting pelvic (uterine, cervical & ovarian) and infertility problems.

 Breast cancer in women Veterans:

 Breast cancer is one of the most common cancers that affects women under the age of 60.
 Breast cancer is the most prevalent cancer in young Veteran women.
 When comparing post-9/11 women Veterans to other women Veterans, there is no significant difference in the incidence of breast cancer in both groups.
-We are conducting further research to determine if specific exposures increase cancer risk.
+We are conducting further research to determine if specific military environmental exposures increase cancer risk.

 According to the 2022 Office of Women’s Health State of Reproductive Health report, abnormal breast conditions was reported as one of the top 5 reproductive and sexual health diagnoses in women/gender diverse individuals in the VA Healthcare System aged 40 and older.
 Furthermore, abnormal breast conditions were consistently reported as one of the top 5 absolute increases in reproductive and sexual health diagnoses from 2010-2018.

 If women Veterans feel that they may be facing reproductive health challenges due to military environmental exposures, they should first discuss this with their primary care physician to evaluate for potential underlying causes such as PCOS, anatomic, or endocrine issues.